Economy of Bahrain: Diversification

+In July 2023, Bahrain's national origin exports decreased by 23%, valued at BD323 million, while imports fell by 6% to BD441 million, resulting in a trade deficit of BD68 million, according to the Information & eGovernment Authority (iGA) report.

+Overall during 2023, Bahrain's GDP grew by 2.45%, with the non-oil sector showing a robust increase of 4.48%, indicating the country's successful efforts towards economic diversification.
+The Bahrain Economic Development Board played a crucial role in enhancing Bahrain's investment climate, actively facilitating the entry of international investors and expanding the sectors open to 100% foreign ownership, including significant initiatives in the oil and gas sectors under certain conditions.

 Macro-economic trend

-This is a chart of trend of gross domestic product of Bahrain at market prices estimated by the International Monetary Fund with figures in millions of Bahraini Dinars.
+This is a chart of the trend of gross domestic product of Bahrain at market prices estimated by the International Monetary Fund, with figures in millions of Bahraini Dinars.

 For purchasing power parity comparisons, the US Dollar is exchanged at 0.30 Bahraini Dinars only.
 Mean wages were $19.81 per man-hour in 2009.

-The following table shows the main economic indicators in 1980–2021.
+The following table shows the main economic indicators from 1980–2024.

-Investment

-The stock market capitalisation of listed companies in Bahrain was valued at $21,176 million in 2008 by the World Bank.

-Bahrain is generally a country which is open to creating a unique economy which is fast growing and open for all to create business opportunities.